 Keto Fried Eggplant with Pork Panko

-Fried eggplant is usually my mom’s specialty, but she’s not likely to make a grain free, keto friendly version anytime soon.
+Fried eggplant was usually my mom’s specialty, but she’s was not likely to make a grain free, keto friendly version.

 Keto fried eggplant is versatile.

 Keto fried eggplant can be a side dish, an appetizer or the start of keto eggplant parmesan like I made here.

 It’s a simple recipe, using Pork Panko (amazon) (my favorite keto friendly ingredient), but there are few things you have to keep in mind.
 You can find jars of Pork Panko at Costco now at a very reasonable price.

 Fried eggplant is the kind of side or appetizer that will disappear in moments.
 I hosted a brunch last year and my mom brought her eggplant.
 It was the only dish completely gone and gone fast!

 Is Fried Eggplant keto friendly?